nieksand/rootfind/README.md

 ***Work in progress.
 Not ready for use!***

-A vanilla implementation of Newton-Raphson root finding for functions over R^1.
+Root finding functions implemented in Rust.

+Currently features:

+* Newton-Raphson
+* Bisection
+* Bracket generation

-I needed this for implementing Fukushima's method of doing geodetic to geocentric coordinate transforms.
-At some point I will be adding Halley's root finding method too, since he uses that in his 2006 updated paper.
+I made this so I could implement Fukushima's algorithm for geodetic to geocentric coordinate transforms.
+I will be adding Halley's root finding method too, since Fukushima uses that in his updated 2006 paper.

 # General Approach